Taz Knight

-Taz Knight is a British pro surfer, winner of numerous UK competitive surfing titles in club, regional and National junior contests from 2006-2014 including several British titles in individual and team competitions.
+Tasman Knight, known as Taz Knight, is a British pro surfer, winner of numerous UK competitive surfing titles in club, regional and National junior contests from 2006-2014 including several British titles in individual and team competitions.
 He won the UK Pro Surf Association (UKPSA) u-18 rankings in 2013, and represented Team GB at 3 ISA world junior championships (WJC).
 In 2014 he was honoured as GB team Captain for the WJC in Ecuador.

 Early years

 Born in 1996 at Townsville, Queensland, during a passage on a small sailboat from New Zealand, via Australia to Indonesia Taz was named after the famous Dutch explorer Abel Tasman, who discovered Tasmania, and gave his name to the Tasman Sea.

 Brought up in North Devon, UK, Taz lived close to the hollow beach break at Croyde, at the heart of a coastline littered with long point breaks and craggy reefs.
 Local surfing legends at Croyde and it's Surf Club such as Ralph Freeman and Andrew Cotton inspired him.
 Aged 8, he spent a year travelling with his family through Mexico and Central America.
 During his teens, camping out for weeks at a time at Easkey in North West Ireland, he was exposed to harsh conditions and powerful waves, an experience that was to lay the foundations for his growing reputation as one of the most fearless of UK grommets.